 Here’s what you need to know about how to avoid Rabies and what to do if you potentially get exposed to the virus when travelling.

 Rabies isn't the only thing you need to be mindful of when visiting Southeast Asia.
 Find out how to avoid Bali belly.

-The Rabies virus is an infectious disease that is transmissible though the saliva of an infected animal, usually from a bite or scratch that results in breaching the skin.
+The Rabies virus is an infectious disease that is transmissible through the saliva of an infected animal, usually from a bite or scratch that results in breaching the skin.

 The Rabies virus exists in 150 countries and territories, but is more common in developing countries in Asia and Africa.
 Before travelling, check to see if Rabies is widespread in the countries you will be visiting.